alexlawrence/declarative/README.md

 ```

 Using the above code we can easily put counters on other pages without having to write one liners for the initialization.
-However there is one big mistake in the above sample implementation.
-Again multiple concerns are mixed together.
+**But wait:** Now there is another big mistake in the implementation.
+Again, multiple concerns are mixed together.
-One is the functionality of the character counter and the other one is the mapping of the configuration to the initialization.
+One is the functionality of the character counter itself and
+the other one is the mapping of the declaration and configuration to the actual behaviour.
 The correct way to do implement this would be:

 ```html